Heart valve disease, also called valvular heart disease, occurs when one or more of the heart’s valves do not function correctly.

 Valve problems may be congenital (present at birth) or acquired (appear later in life).

-This type of disease occurs when valves do not form properly, and is present at birth.
-The valves may not have enough tissue flaps, or they may be the wrong size or shape.
-Sometimes the valves have atresia, which occurs when the valve does not have an opening for blood to pass through
+This type of disease occurs when a valve does not form properly; the defect is present at birth.
+The valve may not have enough tissue flaps, or they may be the wrong size or shape.
+Sometimes a valve does not have an opening for the blood to pass through, which is a condition called atresia.

-This type of disease occurs later in life, usually as a result of an infection, heart attack, heart disease or other damage.
-It often occurs in the mitral aortic valve.
+This type of disease occurs later in life, usually as a result of an infection, heart attack, heart disease or other heart damage.

-Treatment will depend on which heart valve is affected, the type of valve disease and the severity of the disease.
+Treatment depends on which heart valve is affected, the type of valve disease and the severity of the disease.
+Some patients with mild, asymptomatic valvular disease may not need treatment.
+Instead, regular checkups may be recommended.

 A healthy heart begins with healthy habits.
 Create balance and take charge of your heart health today.